-First, if you have more than one of an item, 2 digital cameras, for example, don’t store them together in the same container.
-If the metal trash can proves to be effective but the microwave doesn’t (and you will only know following the EMP/CME), at least you’ll have one item that operates.
+First, if you have more than one of an item, two digital cameras, for example, don’t store them together in the same container.
+If the metal trash can proves to be effective, but the microwave doesn’t (and you will only know following the EMP/CME), at least you’ll have one item that operates.

-True, we could survive just fine without music, photos, probably most documents that are important today but may not be, “one second after,” but since the exact results of a CME/EMP are so unknown, I would rather protect even just a few of these items than face a future without anything at all containing an electronic component.
+True, we could survive just fine without music, photos, and probably most documents that are important today but may not be “one second after.”
+However, since the exact results of a CME/EMP are so unknown, I would rather protect even just a few of these items than face a future without anything at all containing an electronic component.

 One final thought.
 No one knows if or when either a CME or EMP will happen, and if it does, what the intensity will be.
 Whatever you pack in a Faraday container is safest if it remains there.
 For example, don’t pack your laptop if you use it several times a week.
 Instead, pick up an older laptop on Craigslist, store your information, and then pack it away.